-If an investment property becomes owner-occupied, it is reclassified as property, plant and equipment, and its fair value at the date of reclassification becomes its cost for subsequent accounting purposes
+If an investment property becomes owner-occupied, it is reclassified as property, plant and equipment, and its fair value at the date of reclassification becomes its cost for subsequent accounting purposes.

-If an item of property, plant and equipment becomes an investment property because its use has changed, any difference arising between the carrying amount and the fair rather of property, plant and equipment occasions an investment property occasion is an interface and in the companion of property.
-Plant and equipment however, if a fair value gain reverses a previous impairment loss, the gain is recognised in other comprehensive income as a revaluation of property, plant and equipment.
+If an item of property, plant and equipment becomes an investment property because its use has changed, any difference arising between the carrying amount and the fair value of this item at the date of transfer is recognised in other comprehensive income as a revaluation of property, plant and equipment.
 However, if a fair value gain reverses a previous impairment loss, the gain is recognised in profit or loss.
-Upon the disposal of such investment property any surplus previously recorded in equity is transferred to retained earnings net of associated tax; the transfer is not made through profit or loss.
+Upon the disposal of such investment property any surplus previously recorded in equity is transferred to retained earnings net of associated tax; the transfer is not made through profit or loss

-Statutory deposit
+(i) Statutory deposit

-Statutory deposit represents 10% of the paid up capital of the Company deposited with the Central Bank of Nigeria (CBN) in pursuant to Section 10(3) of the Insurance Act.
-2003.
+Statutory deposit represents 10% of the paid up capital of the Company deposited with the Central Bank of Nigeria (CBN) in pursuant to Section 10(3) of the Insurance Act, 2003.
 Statutory deposit is measured at cost.

-Insurance contracts
+(i) Insurance contracts

 The Group issues contracts that transfer insurance risk or financial risk or both.
 Insurance contracts are those contracts where a party (the policy holder) transfers significant insurance risk to another party (insurer) and the latter agrees to compensate the policyholder or other beneficiary if a specified uncertain future event (the insured event) adversely affects the policyholder, or other beneficiary.
-Such contracts may also transfer financial risk when the insurer issues financial instruments with a discretionary participation feature
+Such contracts may also transfer financial risk when the insurer issues financial instruments with a discretionary participation feature.